February 18 Black History Month program

 call Cathy at 402-290-7492.

 The Mayhew Cabin hosted its annual Juneteenth Celebration on

 Saturday, June 22, from 11 a.m.-5 p.m.
 The event included living

 history programs, Civil War reenactors, and music programs.

-Dr. Dan Holtz of Peru State College will present his Humanities
+Dr. Dan Holtz of Peru State College presented his Humanities

-Nebraska program, "Songs & Stories of the Civil War," at 1:30
+Nebraska program, "Songs & Stories of the Civil War" and Lee

 The Mayhew Cabin hosted a ribbon cutting ceremony to

 commemorate the restoration of the log schoolhouse.
 Butch Bouvier,

 project leaded, and his crew were in attendance.
 Mr. Bouvier